-Practitioners can access the Ofsted handbook anytime once uploaded to the Blossom platform.
+Practitioners can access The Early Years Inspection Handbook anytime once uploaded to the Blossom platform.

 It is no secret that your Ofsted nursery inspector will need to review certain important documentation during their visit.
 And you need to be ready.
 Fiddling around at the eleventh hour to find papers is the last thing you want on the day (and it is avoidable stress).

 Sorting documents for the inspection can get a bit confusing and stressful.
 Our main piece of advice is to prepare these the day before the inspection.
-Here are the documents that need to be readied according to page 9 of the Ofsted handbook:
+Here are the documents that need to be readied according to page 9 of The Early Years Inspection Handbook:

 Blossom customers are able to find nursery, staff, and child files instantly.
 Documents can be uploaded to the system for cloud-based storage and quick, stress-free access.
 Plus you are able to generate formative reports (such as termly/half-termly reports) to make Ofsted inspections less stressful.